Republic. Gained independence from the Soviet Union in 1991.

-The situation in Kyiv and other Western cities has calmed considerably following months of violent protest during which nearly 100 people were killed, though public protests continue in and around Independence Square and St Michael’s Square and outside the Verkhovna Rada (parliament building).
+The situation in Kyiv and western cities has calmed considerably following months of violent protest during which nearly 100 people were killed, though occasional non-violent public demonstrations continue in and around Independence Square, St Michael’s Square and outside the Verkhovna Rada (parliament building).
 Elsewhere in Kyiv, life has largely returned to normal, but shots were fired on Independence Square early on 7 July causing several injuries.

 The British Embassy in Kyiv is open to the public by appointment only.
 If you need to contact the British Embassy, please call +380 44 490 3660, or send an email to firstname.lastname@example.org